Project Violet is inspired by kids with rare or incurable diseases – and is powered by people like you.

 Project Violet’s mission is twofold: to develop a new class of anti-cancer compounds derived from nature that will attack cancer cells while leaving healthy cells untouched.
 And to fund that drug development via crowdfunding, or as Olson calls it, “citizen science.”

 Project Violet researchers have already had one big success: tumor paint.
 A “molecular flashlight” derived from the DNA of the Israeli death stalker scorpion, tumor paint chemically adheres to cancer cells and causes them to light up.
 Thousands of times more sensitive than MRI imagery, tumor paint enables surgeons to easily distinguish between deadly cancer cells and the surrounding healthy tissue making tumors more operable.
-After nearly a decade of development, human clinical trials are about to begin and the possibilities may extend well beyond helping patients like Violet.
+After nearly a decade of development, human clinical trials have begun and the possibilities may extend well beyond helping patients like Violet.

 “This is a drug we developed for pediatric brain cancer but now we’ve learned that it has clinical applications for breast, colon, lung, prostate and skin cancer,” he said.
 “It looks as though tumor paint could help up to one million cancer patients a year if it’s as successful in humans as it is in animals.”